ParaToolsInc/flux-compose-spindle/flux-spindle/README.md

 docker compose build
 ```

-Note this will trigger three builds, so be careful!
-If you want to build just once,
-you can build the [replicas example](../replicas) example first that will derive the same
-layers (and they will then be reused).

 ### 2. Start Cluster

 Then bring them up!
 You'll see the rabbit image pull if you don't have it already.